-Also known as Willis-Ekbom disease, RLS is a disorder that may make it hard to fall asleep.
-It causes an uncomfortable sensation and an urge for the legs while lying down at night or sitting for prolonged periods.
-It may be associated with uncontrolled movements of limbs during sleep.
+Also known as Willis-Ekbom disease, RLS is a disorder that causes an uncomfortable sensation and an urge to move the legs while lying down.

 Many people dealing with RLS find it difficult to fall and stay asleep, and instances of RLS are often more severe at night.
 Although RLS affects males and females of all ages, it’s slightly more common for women, and grows increasingly more intense with age.

 At this time, there isn’t a known, concrete cause for RLS.
 Some sleep professionals believe it’s caused by an imbalance of dopamine, the chemical in the brain that helps control muscle movement.

-Treatments include iron replacement among those who are deficient.
-Prescription medications may enhance dopamine levels.
-In addition, it may be possible to avoid triggers, including situations that are like to provoke the symptoms.
+Treatments include iron replacement among those who are deficient, and prescription medications may enhance dopamine levels.

 Narcolepsy is a condition characterized by extreme sleepiness, sleep paralysis, hallucinations, and unintentionally falling asleep in the middle of the day.
-Its most classic symptom is cataplexy, the sudden onset of muscle weakness in response to a strong emotion.
 It’s estimated that narcolepsy affects 1 in every 2,000-3,000 people.

 Treatment for narcolepsy depends on the individual, but often a treatment program consists of a combination of medication and lifestyle changes.
 Stimulant medications are often used to reduce sleepiness and other prescription drugs may decrease associated symptoms.
 The behavioral adjustments can include cutting out alcohol, staying active, taking strategic, short naps during the day, and seeking counseling.
 There is no known cure for narcolepsy, but adherence to a treatment plan can help alleviate symptoms.